pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-snapshotx.md

 Each space specifies their [Voting Strategies](https://docs.snapshotx.xyz/protocol-sx-evm/voting-strategies) in its settings.
 You can see the custom setup by opening the space settings.
 This setup can define if you are eligible to take part in the voting and what is your Voting Power calculated at the timestamp of proposal creation.

-In case of Linea at the time of the quest every address has 1 Voting Power.
+In case of PepeSync at the time of the quest every address has 1 Voting Power.

 # Quest - Cast a vote